 See Related: Best Fishing Spots in the World

-Want to get up close and personal in this amazing environment?
-This is one of the best places to go kayaking or swimming in all of Northern Vietnam.
-The water is clean and clear, and there are plenty of places to explore.
+Want to get up close and personal in this unique environment?
+This is one of the best places for kayaking or swimming in Northern Vietnam.
+The water is clean and clear, and plenty of places exist to explore.
 You can even go snorkeling in some areas of the bay.

-Almost half of Cat Ba Island is a protected national park, with subtropical hill forests, coastal mangroves and freshwater lakes, coral reefs, waterfalls, and lots and lots of birds.
+Almost half of Cat Ba Island is a protected national park with subtropical hill forests, coastal mangroves and freshwater lakes, coral reefs, waterfalls, and many birds.

-Plus, if you’re feeling adventurous, you can try your hand at cliff jumping.
-Just be sure to check with your tour guide about the various options and excursions offered.
+Plus, if you’re feeling adventurous, you can try cliff jumping.
+Just check with your tour guide about the various options and excursions.

 Halong Bay’s Highest Peak

-If you’re looking for breathtaking views of Ha Long Bay, make sure to hike to the top of its highest peak.
-Located on Cat Ba Island, the peak is 668 meters tall and offers stunning panoramas of the bay and its many islands.
-It’s a popular spot for both locals and tourists, so you’re sure to see some amazing sights.
+If you’re looking for breathtaking views of Ha Long Bay, hike to the top of its highest peak.
+Located on Cat Ba Island, the height is 668 meters tall and offers stunning panoramas of the bay and many islands.
+It’s a popular spot for locals and tourists, so you’ll surely see some fantastic sights.